hunmac9/mistralocr/README.md

 ## ⚙️ How It Works

-1. Upload PDFs via the web UI.
+1. User uploads PDF(s) via the web UI.
-2. The Flask backend sends files to the Mistral OCR API.
+2. The Flask backend compresses PDFs over 50mb, sends compressed file to the Mistral OCR API.
-3. Mistral processes the PDF, returning text and images.
+3. Mistral processes the PDF, returning markdown formatted text and images.
-4. The app saves the text as `.md` and images in an `images/` subfolder.
+4. The app saves the markdown, json, and images in a folder.
-5. Everything is zipped up for you to download.
+5. Everything is zipped up and served to the web UI.

 ## 📜 License

 This project is licensed under the Mozilla Public License Version 2.0.
 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!